souldestryr/Ethirium-intermidiate-project/Etherium-Intermidiate-Project.md

 ## Authors
 Devansh Sharma
+contact - souldestryr@gmail.com

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details    understand this sample readme file from github
+This project is licensed under the MIT License - see the LICENSE.md file for details.